Israel: Literature

 Israeli literature is primarily poetry and prose written in Hebrew, as part of the renaissance of Hebrew as a spoken language since the mid-19th century, although a small body of literature is published in other languages.
-By law, two copies of all works published in Israel must be deposited in the National Library of Israel.
-In 2016, 89 percent of the 7,300 books transferred to the library were in Hebrew.
+By law, two copies of all works published in Israel must be deposited in the National Library.
+In 2016, 89 per cent of the 7,300 books transferred to the library were in Hebrew.

 In 1966, Shmuel Yosef Agnon shared the Nobel Prize in Literature with German Jewish author Nelly Sachs.
 Leading poets include Yehuda Amichai, Nathan Alterman, Leah Goldberg, and Rachel Bluwstein.
 Internationally famous contemporary novelists include Amos Oz, Etgar Keret and David Grossman.